 Peace Corps Fellows

 Peace Corps Volunteers and development professionals exemplify the very best characteristics of servant leaders: they show empathy, awareness, foresight, stewardship, and a commitment to the growth of others and to building communities.
-Their work emphasizes collaboration and trust—the very foundation of partnership.
-Because of their efforts, international development organizations like the Peace Corps and IRD are achieving their goals of improving lives and promoting mutual understanding.
+Their work emphasizes collaboration and trust – the very foundation of partnership.
+Because of their efforts, international development organizations like the Peace Corps and IRD are achieving their missions of improving lives and promoting mutual understanding.

-IRD will soon announce the process for applying for IRD-Peace Corps Fellowships.
-Fellows are chosen from among returned Peace Corps volunteers who recently served (COS April 2012 or later) at least three years (or two years as a volunteer and at least 6 months as a Peace Corps Response volunteer) to work at our Arlington, Virginia, headquarters on relief and development projects.
+IRD-Peace Corps Fellows are chosen from among returned Peace Corps volunteers who recently served (COS April 2012 or later) at least three years (or two years as a volunteer and at least six months as a Peace Corps Response volunteer) to work at our Arlington, Virginia, headquarters on relief and development projects.

 IRD & THE PEACE CORPS ARE MISSION-DRIVEN